Pakistan Resolution 1940

 • Resolution in General Assembly.

-• The second Resolution in Security Council was vetoed by the Soviet Union.
+• The second Resolution in the Security Council was vetoed by the Soviet Union.

 • Suspension of arms shipment and economic assistance of $ 87.6 million to India.